All planning checklists

 Finalise and distribute the detailed itinerary to all guests.

-Include emergency taxi numbers for Manchester providers like Street Cars or Mantax, especially for late-night departures from the city centre.
+Add emergency taxi numbers for Street Cars or Mantax - essential for late-night pickups from the city centre.

 Complex·High impact